 Cultural and influence in the workplace

-This is a continuation of my previous article on cultural influence in the workplace.
+This is a continuation of my previous article on cultural

-In this article, I will primarily discuss the significance of organizational culture and improvement processes.
+In this article, I will primarily discuss the significance

-My previous article discussed the eight reasons why organizational culture is important.
-I'd like to explain further below for your convenience.
+organizational culture is important.
+I'd like to explain further below for your

 Here are eight reasons why organizational culture is important.